Sytm/AnvilGUI/README.md

 - Running generic code (`AnvilGUI.ResponseAction.run(Runnable)`)
 - Nothing! (`Collections.emptyList()`)

-The list of actions are ran in the order they are supplied.
+The list of actions are ran in the order they are supplied on the next server tick.
 ```java
 builder.onClick((slot, stateSnapshot) -> {
     if (slot != AnvilGUI.Slot.OUTPUT) {